-G3 Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)?

-? l fees vary by undergraduate instructional
+- G2 Number of credits per term a student can take for the stated full-time tuition. - G3 Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)? - G4 Do tuition and fees vary by undergraduate instructional program?